-Attested: RC Coloneas in 2 manuscripts, Colonias in the third.
+Attested: Coloneas in 2 manuscripts, Colonias in the third at position 33 in the Ravenna Cosmography.

 Where: Somewhere in northern Somerset, most likely at Congresbury, ST437639, which was near a Roman villa, a hillfort, beside which Roman remains have been found, and pottery kilns (such as this) (Rippon, 2008).
 This is up a river Yeo, in just the right sort of place for retired soldiers to manage industrial production and transport of food to the Roman legionary base at Caerleon directly across the Severn estuary.